adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

 will just work.

-If you would rather develop code on your mac, the next chapter is for you - it gets into the nitty gritty of developing the exact same app, but using Xamarin Studio instead.
+If you would rather develop code on your mac, the next chapter is for you - it gets into the nitty gritty of developing the exact same app, but using Visual Studio for Mac instead.

 The following 7 chapters each take one aspect of the cloud services that can be provided to mobile apps and explores it in detail, using an Azure Mobile App as a beginning.
 You can